jay-tate/ID-for-IPA/README.md

 # ID-for-IPA
 Instructional Design for the International Phonetic Alphabet

-2023 Nov 5: This is an Oct-Dec 2023 student project repository for the EdX course IDT200x Instructional Design and Technology: Instructional Design Models offered through the University of Maryland Global Campus
+2023 Nov 5: This is student project repository for an 8-week EdX course during during Oct-Dec 2023 for USMx: LDT200x, offered by the University of Maryland Global Campus as IDT200x Instructional Design and Technology: Instructional Design Models

 Course Facilitators